eifinger/blog.kevinstillhammer.de/_posts/2025-03-20-JVM-Snapshot-testing-libraries.md

 I already knew snapshot testing libraries in the Python ecosystem but had to find suitable candidates for the JVM ecosystem.
 <!--more-->
 One of our backend services is a Kotlin SpringBoot application with HTTP/REST endpoints consuming and producing JSON payloads.
-To serialize the payloads from/to JSON we use Jackson.
-We also generate DTOs from our OpenAPI specification.
+To serialize the payloads from/to JSON we use Jackson and generate DTOs from our OpenAPI specification.
-Due to updating to a new SpringBoot version we also had to update some libraries e.g. Jackson in this whole chain which is responsible for the serialization of our JSON payloads.

-One of these version updates introduced a bug which changed the serialization of boolean values in our JSON payloads.
+Changing the DTO generation process introduced a bug which changed the serialization of boolean values in our JSON payloads.
 Fields like `enabled` or `isEnabled` were previously serialized to JSON as `isEnabled`.
-After the update they were serialized as `enabled`, dropping the `is` prefix.
+After the change they were serialized as `enabled`, dropping the `is` prefix.
 This change was not caught by our existing tests, not even the end-to-end tests.

 The reason this wasn't caught is because in our tests we construct our request objects and do our assertions on the response objects.